 Part of the problem is that when they’re texting they’re looking down, but what makes it worse is what they do with their hands.
 In order to type accurately, you can’t be wobbling around, so to keep this from happening you lock everything higher up the chain—your wrists, elbows, spine, and torso.
 You’re training your body to be locked into this position for big chunks of the day.

-Epoch Times: Now that you’re talking about it, I’m sitting up straighter.
+The Epoch Times: Now that you’re talking about it, I’m sitting up straighter.
 But I’m sure that later today I’ll return to my familiar slouch.
 What can we do to get this to stick?

 Dr. Weiniger: Awareness is the first step.
 We suggest people get a baseline awareness of what their posture actually looks like.
 We take a picture of a patient standing up straight and tall against a grid background so we can precisely measure the position of their head, torso, and pelvis and see the deviation.
 Then we track it by taking the same picture every year.
 Over time things can get better or worse depending upon what you do.
-If you start doing something different—taking control of your life and your body—than your posture improves.
+If you start doing something different—taking control of your life and your body—then your posture improves.
 So the second thing we teach is control.

 For control, we teach our own postural exercises, but there are many different types of postural exercises—things like yoga, Pilates, and Tai Chi.
 These are exercises that use intentional focus.
-They are not the same as gym exercises, which don’t focus with precision on different parts of your body.
+They are not the same as gym exercises, which don’t always focus with precision on different parts of your body.

 Postural exercises strengthen balance, alignment, and motion so that people become more aware of their posture.
 It’s not five minutes today and you’re done.
 It’s about developing a habit.
 We suggest people do these exercises on a daily basis.